mainmatter/mainmatter.com/src/cases/aleph-alpha.md

 The entire data pipeline was built in Rust.
 That's the reason Aleph Alpha reached out to Mainmatter in the first place:
 They needed someone with deep expertise in Rust to help them deliver the project.

-Rust is a great fit for this kind of project: it delivers high and predictable performance, while giving you precise control over the memory layout of your data.
-That efficiency is critical when you are dealing with such a large dataset: you want to make sure you are not wasting CPU cycles or RAM.
+Rust is a great fit for this kind of project as it delivers high and predictable performance, while giving you precise control over the memory layout of your data.
+That efficiency is critical when dealing with such a large dataset and you want to make sure you are not wasting CPU cycles or RAM.
-Furthermore, Aleph Alpha's team was already familiar with it: they've been using Rust to power their core product offering for years.
+But the Aleph Alpha team already knows all this: They've been using Rust to power their core product offering for years.

 Throughout the project we came to appreciate a few more advantages of using Rust: